 Then, add chopped onions, celery, potatoes, corn, carrots and seasonings.

 Next, add some flour and chicken stock and let that cook for a while.

 Finally, add the cream, milk and the crab meat and let it cook for 20 more minutes.

 Click on the Soup Collage below to subscribe to our newsletter and receive the No Plate Like Home Soup Collection (8 recipes!) for FREE!

-Try this recipe for One Pot Ham Potato and Bean Soup if you need convincing.
+Try this tasty recipe for One Pot Ham Potato and Bean Soup if you need convincing.
 It’s our most popular recipe and never disappoints!

-Summer corn takes this soup to the next level.
-If you have any in your freezer, add it instead of canned or frozen corn from the grocery store.
+Summer corn takes this corn and crab chowder soup to the next level.
+If you have any summer corn in your freezer, add it instead of canned or frozen corn.

 So, when you need comfort food on a rainy day, this One Pot Corn and Crab Chowder hits the spot every time.
-It’s a tasty alternative to canned soup that your family will surely love.
-Warm up with delicious soup!
+It’s a tasty alternative to mushy, over salted, canned soup that your family will surely love.
+Warm up this winter with delicious homemade soup!